 After Dr. Loron Williams passed, the store changed hands, and WWII veteran, John C. Spears took over the store.
 John ran the store (called Barry Mercantile at this point) along with his wife Ethel, who also taught at the elementary school.
 Locals shared that you could come to this store for just about anything from penny candy, to food, to gas, to clothing, to hats.
 But one of the most famously remembered goods to come here for was the legendary bologna that they carried.

 Sometime in the 1960s, this branch of the rail line was ripped up although traces of the tracks can still be seen out front.
 By the 1970s, the old mercantile shuttered its doors for good, donating the interior goods to a local agricultural college.
 Ethel Spears passed away in 1976 and her husband, John Spears, in 1985.

 I had the chance to talk to and read the historic accounts of a handful of locals from this area who had vivid memories of this place that was so special and important to their community.

-One man remarked that as a kid, he never did understand how those slow moving belt fans could help at all in the face of the sweltering Georgia Summers, but he remembers it being cool nonetheless.
+One common memory that was shared with me was about the incredible height of the ceilings and the old-timey ceiling fans that operated on long metal poles.
+One man remarked that as a kid, he never did understand how those slow-moving belt fans could help at all in the face of the sweltering Georgia summers, but he remembers it being cool nonetheless.

 Locals would also come here every Saturday to have their grains milled as recalled by one local: